oli-d/nova/service/README.md

 ```

 As the command can become very long if we have a lot of parameters to specify,
-we can also define all of them in a separate config file (let's
+we can make use of our second option: define all of them in a separate config
-say ```/tmp/myconfig.properties```) and define this on the command line:
+file (let's say ```/tmp/myconfig.properties```) and specify the full path on the
+command line:

 ```
 java -DNOVA.SERVICE.CONFIG=/tmp/myconfig.properties -jar timeservice.jar